vintage/scratcher/README.md

 ## Features

+- Supported platforms:
+  - Android
-- Android and iOS support
+  - iOS
+  - Web (CanvasKit only)
 - Cover content with full color or custom image
 - Track the scratch progress and threshold
 - Fully configurable